Clyp Syntax Reference

 Control flow

-- if / else if / else: else ifis normalized toelifin Python.
+else ifis normalized toelifin Python. - for loops:

 Imports and modules